DK96-OS/AndroidTools/README.md

   - [x] Add ItemSelection with two-way communication

 ### Getting Started ###

+**ResponseAdapter**
+> __Note: ResponseAdapter is deprecated__
+>
+> It was built for use with the Kotlin-android-extensions plugin which is deprecated.
+A replacement with similar API surface is in testing.

-To get started using the ResponseAdapter
+To use the ResponseAdapter
-1. Add an implementation of this class to your Fragment
+1. Add an instance of this class to your Fragment
     * `val adapter = object: ResponseAdapter(R.layout.vh_example) {}`
 2. Override `getItemCount(): Int`
     * Can be a static number or the size of a list/array